Open-Attestation/documentation-website/website/docs/docs-section/roadmap/create-custom-context.md

 sidebar_label: Creating Custom Context
 ---

 For v3 documents in Open Attestation, a major change consists of a `@context` property introduced into the document.
-It allows for short-form aliases to be mapped to URIs required by verifiable credentials and verifiable presentations.
+Refer [here](/docs/docs-section/roadmap/v3/major-changes#context) for more information.

+In this guide, we will look at how we can create a custom context.

 ## Document (Invoice)